+No Madison Metro buses currently stop inside of the campus property.
 Madison Metro bus service has regular stops along John Nolen Drive, Olin Avenue, and Rimrock Road.
 There are currently two bus stops on Rimrock Road, two on John Nolen Drive, and one on Olin Avenue, adjacent to the Alliant Energy Center.
-No buses currently stop on campus.